MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-onprem-tshoot.md

     Cannot open database "AdventureWorks" requested by the login.
 The login failed.
 Login failed for user 'username'.

 ### Error: Unable to Connect.
-Details: "Unknown error in enterprise gateway"
+Details: "Unknown error in data gateway"

 This error could occur for different reasons.
 Be sure to validate that you can connect to the data source from the machine hosting the gateway.
 This could be the result of the server not being accessible.

 Within **Show details**, you will see an error code of **DM_GWPipeline_UnknownError**.

-You can also look in the Event Logs > **Applications and Services Logs** > **Power BI Enterprise Gateway Service** for more details.
+You can also look in the Event Logs > **Applications and Services Logs** > **On-premises Data Gateway Service** for more details.

 ### Error: We encountered an error while trying to connect to <server>.
-Details: "We reached the enterprise gateway, but the gateway can't access the on-premises data source."
+Details: "We reached the data gateway, but the gateway can't access the on-premises data source."

 We were unable to connect to the specified data source.
 Be sure to validate the information provided for that data source.